jinvanstee/hyper-protect-virtual-servers-monitoring/README.md

 This repo documents one monitoring implementation for the Hyper Protect Virtual Servers V1.2.1 on premises offering.
 For official product documentation please refer to [the product knowledge center](https://www.ibm.com/support/knowledgecenter/SSHPMH_1.2.x/topics/hpvs121.html).

 The product ships with collectd and monitoring images.
-The expectation is that the user can consume this monitoring data into their own monitoring infastructure.
+The expectation is that the appliance admin consumes this monitoring data into their own monitoring infastructure.
 This repo documents the process to build and deploy your own Prometheus and Grafana Virtual Servers through the Secure Build process.
 If you already have an enterprise Grafana service, you can certainly only choose to deploy the Prometheus piece inside your hosting appliance.

 ![architecturediagram](images/hpvsmonitoring.png)